 You will be required to wear a school uniform and details of what you will need and where it can be purchased from is listed on our uniform page.

-Please read the information below which relates to uniform ordering during the Covid 19 pandemic.
+Please check our uniform supplier websites for information which relates to uniform ordering during the Covid 19 pandemic.

 If you are arriving or leaving school via a school bus, this is where you are dropped off and collected - it is behind the Main Hall.